 Enjoy a unique sailing experience, explore the volcanic beaches of Santorini, swim and snorkel to the deep blue waters of the Aegean.
 Take photos and admire the most spectacular sunset in the world!
 You will visit spots accessible only by boat such as Red & White beach, Black Mountain, the hot springs at the volcano and Thirassia island.

-A 5-hour sailing tour is more than enough, there are plenty of options for a shared or private cruise.
+A 5-hour sailing tour is more than enough, there are plenty of options for small group semi-private or private cruises.
 The packages include transportation from/to your hotel, a freshly prepared meal on-board with seafood, open bar, towels, and snorkeling gear.

-A morning tour starts at 10:30 am and the sunset one at 15:30.
-In case you prefer a private tour you can spend the whole day on the boat and even walk even walk to the summit of the crater!
+A morning tour starts at 10:30 am and the sunset cruise starts at 15:30.
+If you prefer a private tour you can spend the whole day on the boat and even walk even walk to the summit of the crater!

 As boat tours are very popular during summer season, make sure to book yours in advance.